ztittle/qdbm/README.md

 These functions are implemented under the [support](src/support) folder.

-Additionally, locking a file is not supported by SPIFFS, so ensure `DP_ONOLCK` mode is set when opening a databse.
+Additionally, locking a file is not supported by SPIFFS, so ensure `DP_ONOLCK` mode is set when opening a database.

-Example:
+## Example

 ```
 #include "mgos.h"